-The SSA policy sets out the process for determining its capital needs linked to its risk profile.
+The ORSA policy sets out the process for determining its capital needs linked to its risk profile.
+The Company's significant risk exposures are discussed in Section C (Risk Profile).
 The risk profile is determined by the Company with the assistance of the Risk Management function and is recorded in the Risk Management system.
-The Company uses the Standard Formula in line with regulatory requirements and the results are included in the ORSA report.
-An appropriateness exercise is performed on the main capital drivers to ensure that risks are considered alongside, capital and the appropriateness assessments.
+The Company uses the Standard Formula in line with regulatory requirements and includes the results in the ORSA report.
+An analysis of the Standard Formula SCR by risk category as at the year-end is shown in Section E (Capital Management).
+An appropriateness exercise is performed on the main capital drivers to ensure that risks are considered alongside capital and the appropriateness assessments.
 A forward-looking assessment of both the capital measures is made and actual performance is compared with forecasts over time.